• Skip to primary navigation

 Spiced Apple Cider – Filtering Experiment

 I remember drinking spiced apple cider on a ski holiday in New Hampshire about 13 years ago when we stayed in North Conway at a beautiful little Inn.
 Every afternoon they served apple cider and cookies, just what we needed to warm up after a day snowboarding.
-One day I would LOVE to take the children there, it was just so beautiful and everyone so friendly.
-Making this apple cider really took me back.
+One day I would LOVE to take the children there, it was just so beautiful and everyone was so friendly.
+Making this apple cider reminded me of what a lovely week we had.

 Ingredients for spiced apple cider